 Don’t forget to ride down to Graveney to pop into the Four Horseshoes Cycling Pub.
 Not only does it offer delicious food and drink, it also has a bicycle repair and servicing workshop attached to the building.

 Cyclists in Swale have plenty of great options for their next trip, but it will only be enjoyable if you're riding an appropriate bike.
+There are some very active clubs and cyclists in Swale so if you've got your bike why not look at the CTC Swale or the female only sessions of Swale Breeze and see if you can join in with their activities.
 Check out the following website guide on deciding between mountain, road or hybrid bikes to get you started on your next adventure.

 Kent Connected is a free journey planner that empowers you to make smarter travel choices with your health, time, and the environment in mind.
 Kent Connected makes travel planning easy; it shows live bus and train times, and provides different route suggestions for walking and cycling and includes an integrated walking and cycling map to help ease any worries and get you on your way.